Jia22k/LabOS/index.md

 ---

-I'll probably add more tips as the semester goes on.
-You've got this, and I can't wait to help you explore the awesome world of Operating Systems!
+We will probably add more tips as the semester goes on.
+You've got this, and we can't wait to help you explore the awesome world of Operating Systems!

 > #### Please do come to labs, I will be sad teaching an empty class :'(

-Also connect with me on [LinkedIn](https://www.linkedin.com/in/jiana-kambo/).
-(If you don’t have one, make one and then connect)